-From Cinco de Mayo parties to a simple Sunday supper, these enchiladas are a huge hit!
-It begins and ends with our luscious homemade sauce, which takes only a few extra minutes to throw together, yet tastes like you’ve been slow cooking it all day.
-The ingredients are simple, the method is speedy and the taste is simply out of this world!
-You can double or even triple the batch and freeze for later or share with family and friends.
+This homemade enchilada recipe is always a huge hit with my family!
+The enchiladas begin and end with our flavorful homemade sauce, which takes only a few extra minutes to throw together, yet tastes like you’ve been slow cooking it all day.
+The ingredients are simple, the method is speedy, and the taste is simply out of this world!
+You can double or even triple the batch, and freeze for later or share with family and friends.
 They make the perfect potluck dish to share.
 Everyone loves these from scratch enchiladas, and we know you will too!

-These are not your run of the mill enchiladas, not with this divinely rich and flavorful enchilada sauce!
-The spices blend together perfectly to create layer upon layer of flavor that will positively make these the best enchiladas you’ve ever tasted!
-Now don’t be intimidated by sauce from scratch; it’s easier to put together than you think!
-All you need are simple pantry ingredients like tomato sauce, chili powder, cumin, some beef broth, oregano and some salt and pepper.
+Of course you can use canned enchilada sauce, but homemade is just so much tastier!
+The spices blend together perfectly to create layer upon layer of flavor that will positively make the best enchiladas you’ve ever tasted!
+Now, don’t be intimidated by sauce from scratch; it’s easier to put together than you think!
+All you need are simple pantry ingredients like tomato sauce, chili powder, ground cumin, some beef broth, oregano, and some salt and pepper.
 Check out how easy it is to make in the recipe card below.
 This beautiful red sauce comes together in just a few minutes, simmering on the stove while you assemble the other enchilada ingredients, and tastes like it’s been cooking all day.
-Plus your house smells spicy and fragrant!
+Plus, your house smells spicy and fragrant!

 Flour or Corn Tortillas?

-This recipe calls for flour tortillas, which are usually a little bit bigger and can hold more glorious filling, but you can easily swap them out for white corn or yellow corn tortillas.
+This homemade enchiladas recipe calls for flour tortillas, which are usually a little bit bigger and can hold more filling, but you can easily swap them out for white corn or yellow corn tortillas.
 It’s just a matter of personal preference and taste.
 My husband is partial to corn, so I usually make a pan of those and a pan of flour.
-I love using the raw flour tortillas from Costco, then fry them up myself.
+I love buying the raw flour tortillas from Costco, then frying them up in a skillet.
 They taste homemade and much fresher than the flour tortillas you purchase in a bag at the grocery store.
 To make the flour or corn tortillas a little more pliable, wrap a few at a time in a damp paper towel and microwave for a few seconds until they’re soft.
 It’ll make rolling the enchiladas so much easier.

 What to Serve with Homemade Enchiladas

-Serve these piping hot enchiladas with a huge green salad, plenty of chips, salsa and the BEST guacamole ever.
-Or round our your menu of these easy Mexican recipes:
+Serve these piping hot enchiladas with a huge green salad, plenty of chips, and salsa.
+Or, round out your menu with these easy Mexican recipes:

-- ¼ c. chili powder yes, you really use that much
+- ¼ cup chili powder yes, you really use that much

 - 1 clove minced garlic